mharbuck/WebConsole/README.md

 have fun.  you will have to enter your own values for the sources, et. cet.  in the html for  you own values.

+I have included an example ssystemd service file which I place in /etc/systemd/system/ ...

+Install and configure ttyd to your needs and edit away...